otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 6. Bonus question: Take into account the reverse strand when calculateing the number of sites!

+TODO: TRY TO INCROPORATE SOME of the commands zcat etc that we need for the rest

 In this challenging exercise you played around with some basics data using pre-existing programs and the available help you could find (i.e. the instructors, colleagues, --help and Google).
 This is very much like real-life genomics!